-- Management's estimate of the useful lives of depreciable capital assets is based on the length of time it is believed that those assets will provide some economic benefit in the future. - Acquisition value of the assets acquired and liabilities acquired by lease agreement from the City of Detroit. - Allocation of the debt service responsibilities between the Authority and the City of Detroit. - Shared services between the Authority and the City of Detroit are not yet finalized and amounts recorded are subject to negotiation. - Management's estimate of the accrued compensated absences is based on current hourly rates and policies regarding payment of sick and vacation banks. - Management's estimate of the allowance for uncollectible receivable balances is based on past experience and future expectation for collection of various account balances. - Management's estimate of the insurance claims incurred but not reported is based on information provided by the entity's third party administrators and subsequent claims activity.
+- Management's estimate of the useful lives of depreciable capital assets is based on the length of time it is believed that those assets will provide some economic benefit in the future. - Management's estimate of the acquisition value of the assets and liabilities acquired by lease agreement from the City of Detroit at the inception of the Authority's fiscal operations, which has a lasting impact. - Management's estimate of the allocation of the debt service responsibilities between the Authority and the City of Detroit. - Management's estimate of the shared services between the Authority and the City of Detroit are not yet finalized and subject to negotiation. - Management's estimate of the accrued compensated absences is based on current hourly rates and policies regarding payment of sick and vacation banks. - Management's estimate of the allowance for uncollectible receivable balances is based on past experience and future expectation for collection of various account balances. - Management's estimate of the insurance claims incurred but not reported is based on information provided by the entity's third-party administrators and subsequent claims activity.